John T. Olson: Return to the military

-In January 1960, he returned to the military, this time in Boston, with the Massachusetts Air National Guard at Logan International Airport.
+In January 1960, he returned to the military, this time in Boston with the Massachusetts Air National Guard at Logan International Airport.
 During this time, the 102nd Tactical Fighter Wing was called to active duty to face the Berlin Crisis of 1961.
-He first served as the Flight Commander and eventually as the Squadron Operations Officer.
+He first served as Flight Commander and eventually as Squadron Operations Officer.

 After returning to the United States in August 1962, Olson was progressively promoted.
 Simultaneously, he gained a series of positions with the 101st Tactical Fighter Squadron as well as the parent wing, the 102nd.
-His final position, taken on January 1, 1977, was the appointment to a full-time position as the Air Commander, Air Technical Detachment of the 102nd.
+His final position, taken on January 1, 1977, was the appointment to a full-time position as Air Commander, Air Technical Detachment of the 102nd.

 Retirement and death

-John Olson retired in 1986 with the rank of brigadier general.
-Aircraft flown during his career include the T-6 Texan, T-28 Trojan, F-84 Thunderjet, F-89 Scorpion, F-100 Super Sabre and the F-106 Delta Dart.
+Olson retired in 1986 with the rank of brigadier general.
+Aircraft flown during his career included the T-6 Texan, T-28 Trojan, F-84 Thunderjet, F-89 Scorpion, F-100 Super Sabre and the F-106 Delta Dart.
 He died on February 26, 2011.
-He was preceded in his death by his wife who died in 1998.